 As he struggled to contain his emotions, a voice spoke, the doctor.
 “I mean, aren’t you tired of being a failure?”

 And with that, his control broke.
 His rage called out to him, and he dove into its embrace, swimming further down, and down until there was nothing but blackness.

-Doctor Williams watched the face of his patient, worried that his plan would not work, or that he had pushed it too far.
-Would his methods end up being detrimental to Jonathan’s recovery, rather than an aid?
+Doctor Lawal watched the face of his patient, worried that his plan would not work, or that he had pushed it too far.
+Would his methods end up being detrimental to Wale’s recovery, rather than an aid?

 Minutes passed five, ten, then twenty.
 Was there a problem?
 Had the sedative gone wrong?

 Suddenly, his patient’s eyes flew open as he sat up, eyes darting around the room.
 He glanced around, taking in the piss-yellow walls and the faint smell of mint.
 Finally, he noticed the aging man sitting across from him, staring intently.